mhatzis/ESP32-PoolMaster/README.md

 <li>{"Date":[1,1,1,18,13,32,0]}      -> set date/time of RTC module in the following format: (Day of the month, Day of the week, Month, Year, Hour, Minute, Seconds), in this example: Monday 1st January 2018 - 13h32mn00secs</li>
 <li>{"FiltT0":9}                     -> set the earliest hour (9:00 in this example) to run filtration pump.
 Filtration pump will not run beofre that hour</li>
 <li>{"FiltT1":20}                    -> set the latest hour (20:00 in this example) to run filtration pump.
 Filtration pump will not run after that hour</li>
+<li>{"FiltDur":3}                    -> set the filter running duration for the filtration pump.
+Filtration pump will only run for this many hours</li>
 <li>{"PubPeriod":30}                 -> set the periodicity (in seconds) at which the system info (pumps states, tank levels states, measured values, etc) will be published to the MQTT broker</li>
 <li>{"PumpsMaxUp":1800}              -> set the Max Uptime (in secs) for the Ph and Chl pumps over a 24h period.
 If over, PID regulation is stopped and a warning flag is raised</li>
 <li>{"Clear":1}                      -> reset the pH and Orp pumps overtime error flags in order to let the regulation loops continue.
 "Mode" also needs to be switched back to Auto (1) after an error flag was raised</li>